The-Marcy-Lab-School-Assignments/swe-oop-assessment-2-uremu-0/src/short-response.md

 **Part A:** Describe in words how you would use inheritance to organize these classes.

-I would first create a class called "DigitalPets" as the parent class.
-I would then make a contructor that incorporates a `name`, `energy` level, and `happiness` level, and also the ability to `sleep` in the parent class.
-I would then create a sub class for Cats, Dogs, and Birds.
-Then I would write a "super()" keyword for each subclass.
-Super() calls the parent’s class constructor, allowing the child class to inherit and correctly set up properties defined in the parent class "DigitalPets."
-I would then add each subclass's unique ability within the subclass of `hunt` for dogs, `chase` for cats. and `fly` for birds.
+I would start by creating a parent class called "DigitalPets."
+In its constructor, I’d include properties such as name, energy, and happiness.
+I’d also define a method like sleep in the parent class, since all digital pets can sleep.

+Next, I’d create subclasses for Cats, Dogs, and Birds.
+In each subclass, I would use the super() keyword in the constructor to call the parent class’s constructor, ensuring that the base properties (name, energy, and happiness) are set up correctly.
+Then, I’d add unique methods for each subclass, such as chase for cats, hunt for dogs, and fly for birds, to represent behaviors specific to each type of pet.

+This approach uses inheritance to share common features among all pets, while allowing for specialized behaviors in each subclass.

 **Part B:** Explain one advantage of using inheritance here instead of creating three completely separate classes.